Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

 \section{Strong Triadic Closure in Temporal Networks}

 We first present meaningful weighting functions to obtain an edge-weighted aggregated graph from the temporal network.
-Next, we discuss the approximation of the \textsc{WeightedMinSTC} in the non-streaming case.
-Finally, we introduce the 2-approximation streaming algorithm for temporal networks.
+Next, we discuss the approximation of the \textsc{WeightedMinSTC} and the \textsc{WeightedMinSTC+} in the non-streaming case.
+Finally, we introduce the approximation streaming algorithms for temporal networks.